Radiation Therapy and Cancer Treatment

-At this visit, a physical exam will be done and you'll be asked about your health history.
-Make sure to tell the healthcare provider if you've ever had radiation in the past.
+At this visit, a physical exam will be done.
+You'll be asked about your health history.
+Tell the healthcare provider if you've ever had radiation in the past.

 CT, MRI, PET scans, or ultrasound might be done.
-These tests help your healthcare providers see how big and exactly where the tumor is so they can aim the radiation right at it.
+These tests help your healthcare providers see how big and exactly where the tumor is.
+This lets them aim the radiation right at it.
 They're also used to figure out where the radiation will need to go into your body and what position you'll need to be in.
-Body molds, masks, headrests, or other devices might be made to put you in the exact same position and help keep you from moving during treatments.
+Body molds, masks, headrests, or other devices might be made to put you in the exact same position.
+They also help keep you from moving during treatments.

-Then, you’ll lie still on a table while a radiation therapist uses a machine to define your treatment field.
-The field is the exact area on your body where the radiation will be aimed.
-Sometimes it’s called your port.
+Then, you’ll lie still on a table while a radiation therapist uses a machine to scan your treatment field.
+The field is the exact place on your body where the radiation will be aimed.
 The therapist may mark your skin with tiny dots of semipermanent ink or tattoos.
 This is done to make sure radiation is given to the exact same place each time.

 Once the simulation process is done, a radiation oncologist will make your treatment plan.
 They work with a team of radiation experts to do this.
-The process can take up to several days to complete.
+The process can take a few days.